-Don’t feel alone, many Baby Boomers are experiencing exactly the same “retirement” that you might be facing.
+Don’t feel alone, and many Baby Boomers are experiencing precisely the same “retirement” that you might be facing.
 Many Baby Boomers have delayed retirement simply because of the need for a higher income, an income needed to continue with financial support for kids in their 20’s, 30’s and even older.

 A recent report compiled by Pew Research found that historically wealthier parents will offer a helping hand to their children.
 Now that helping hand has evolved to parents of all financial sectors.
 Children are not moving through the system to obtain jobs paying enough to become self-sufficient.
 The report found that almost 40% or all parents helped their children in some financial manner.
-Furthermore, a USA Today report found that almost 25% of millennial between age 30 and 35 were once again living in their parent’s home.
+Furthermore, a USA Today report found that nearly 25% of millennial between age 30 and 35 were once again living in their parent’s home.

 The excess expense to afford these children can be enough that a planned retirement might need to be postponed or even sent far into the future.
 The delay until retirement and the added burdens of adult children living in the household can be very stressful.
-Assuming the financial responsibility (fully or partly) of an adult child can be an enormous factor when determining how funds are saved for retirement and the eventual launch date of a retirement.
+Assuming the financial responsibility (wholly or partly) of an adult child can be an enormous factor when determining how funds are saved for retirement and the eventual launch date of retirement.

 What is the real bottom line?
-As sad as it is to say, if financially helping an adult child imperils retirement savings, retirement dates or quality of retirement then the answer has to be a firm no. Take time to evaluate your personal situation and explore other possible options for an adult child, decisions made out of guilt become hazardous as we age and our need for financial stability increases.
+As sad as it is to say, if financially helping an adult child imperils retirement savings, retirement dates or quality of retirement, then the answer has to be a firm no. Take time to evaluate your personal situation and explore other possible options for an adult child, decisions made out of guilt become hazardous as we age, and our need for financial stability increases.